-"The LSST will provide unprecedented three-dimensional maps of the mass distribution in the universe," the telescope's developers add, which can be used to shed light on the mysterious dark energy that drives the universe's accelerating expansion.
+"The LSST will provide unprecedented three-dimensional maps of the mass distribution in the universe," the developers add — maps that could shed light on the mysterious dark energy that drives the universe's accelerating expansion.
 It will also produce a full census of our own solar system, including potentially hazardous asteroids as small as 100 meters.
-Construction on the LSST could start this year, and it's scheduled to begin operation in 2022.
+First light is scheduled for 2022.

 NASA's James Webb Space Telescope has big shoes to fill.
 Designed to succeed Hubble and the Spitzer Space Telescope, it has generated high expectations — and expenses — during nearly 20 years of planning.
-It was initially intended to launch this year, but cost overruns have pushed that back to 2018.
-The JWST price tag soared past its $5 billion budget in 2011, nearly leading Congress to nix its funding.
-It eventually survived, and is now limited to an $8 billion cap set by Congress.
+Cost overruns pushed the launch date back to 2018, then testing and integration delayed it further until 2021.
+The price tag soared past its $5 billion budget in 2011, nearly leading Congress to nix its funding.
+It survived, and is now limited to an $8 billion cap set by Congress.

 Hubble is expected to remain in orbit until at least 2027, and possibly longer, so there's a good chance it will still be at work when JWST arrives on the job in a few years.
 (Spitzer, an infrared telescope launched in 2003, was designed to last 2.5 years but may keep working until "late in this decade.")

 The JWST isn't the only exciting new space telescope on NASA's plate.
 The agency also acquired two repurposed spy telescopes from the U.S. National Reconnaissance Office (NRO) in 2012, each of which has a 2.4-meter primary mirror along with a secondary mirror to enhance image sharpness.
-Either of these secondhand telescopes could be more powerful than Hubble, according to NASA, which now plans to use one for a proposed mission to study dark energy from orbit.
+Either of these repurposed telescopes could be more powerful than Hubble, according to NASA, which has been planning to use one for a mission to study dark energy from orbit.

-That mission, titled WFIRST-AFTA (for "Wide-Field Infrared Survey Telescope - Astrophysics Focused Telescope Assets"), was originally going to use a telescope with mirrors between 1.3 and 1.5 meters in diameter.
-The NRO spy telescope will offer substantial improvements over that, NASA says, potentially yielding "Hubble-quality imaging over an area of sky 100 times larger than Hubble."
+That mission, titled WFIRST (for "Wide-Field Infrared Survey Telescope"), was originally going to use a telescope with mirrors between 1.3 and 1.5 meters in diameter.
+The NRO spy telescope will offer big improvements over that, NASA says, potentially yielding "Hubble-quality imaging over an area of sky 100 times larger than Hubble."

-WFIRST-AFTA is expected to settle fundamental questions about the nature of dark energy, which makes up roughly 68 percent of the universe yet still defies our attempts to understand what it is.
-That could reveal all kinds of new information about the evolution of the universe, but as with most high-powered telescopes, this one is a multi-tasker.
-Beyond demystifying dark energy, WFIRST-AFTA will also join in the rapidly growing quest to discover new exoplanets and even entire galaxies.
+WFIRST is designed to settle fundamental questions about the nature of dark energy, which makes up roughly 68 percent of the universe yet still defies our attempts to understand what it is.
+It could reveal all kinds of new information about the evolution of the universe, but as with most high-powered telescopes, this one is a multi-tasker.
+Beyond demystifying dark energy, WFIRST would also join the rapidly growing quest to discover new exoplanets and even entire galaxies.

-Not to be outdone, China recently opened its own giant telescope with the Five-hundred-meter Aperture Spherical Telescope (FAST) project, located in Guizhou province.
+China recently opened a giant radio telescope with the Five-hundred-meter Aperture Spherical Telescope (FAST) project, located in Guizhou province.
 With a reflector diameter roughly the size of 30 football fields, FAST is almost twice as large as its cousin, the Arecibo Observatory in Puerto Rico.
-While both fast FAST and Arecibo are massive radio telescopes, FAST can shift its reflectors, of which there are 4,450, to different directions to better investigate the stars.
-The Arecibo's reflectors, in contrast, are fixed in their positions and rely on a suspended receiver to navigate space's signals.
-The $180 million telescope will seek out gravitational waves, pulsars and, of course, signs of alien life in the universe.
+While both FAST and Arecibo are massive radio telescopes, FAST can shift its reflectors, of which there are 4,450, to different directions to better investigate the stars.
+Arecibo's reflectors, in contrast, are fixed in their positions and rely on a suspended receiver.
+The $180 million telescope will seek out gravitational waves, pulsars and, of course, signs of alien life.

 FAST was not without controversy, though.
 The Chinese government moved 9,000 people who were living within a 3-mile radius of the telescope site.
 Residents were given roughly $1,800 to aid their efforts to find new homes.
 The goal of the move, according to government officials, was to "create a sound electromagnetic wave environment" for the telescope to operate.